BIAPT/Scripts/Motif Analysis Augmented (Source,Target and Distance)/README.md

             - MDFA03
             - MDFA05
             - etc.
-3. Open MATLAB, add the current folder to the path and run `run_all_analysis` and wait for the output to be populated.
+3. Open MATLAB, add the current folder to the path and edit the `setup_experiments.m` script to setup the experiment environment properly.
+4.  run `run_all_analysis` and wait for the output to be populated.
 If you want to run each experiments one by one do `experiment_*` and wait for one experiment to be done.

 ## Modifying the Code
 If you are running a new experiment for a new project it might be a good idea to create a new folder in the `Script` repository and take whatever you need from this folder.
 If the code needs to be modified for review, please modify the structure, put the relevant experiments into exploratory_experiments and edit this README.md to reflect the changes.